What Does Working the Program Mean?

 Sponsorship: Sponsors have been working the program to the best of their ability and walk you through the Twelve Steps.
 They help you understand each step and how to work the program in the best way for you.
 Sponsors go beyond being a supportive friend; they are truly a gift to the program.
 Click here for the sponsor relationship statement from the Board of Trustees.

-Meetings: Here at OA Footsteps we have nearly 80 meetings to choose from, covering a 24 hour period and many topics.
+Meetings: Here at OA Foot Steps, we have nearly 170 meetings to choose from, covering a 24-hour period and many topics.
 The meeting list will conveniently adjust to your own time.
 OA.org also offers over 6,000 face-to-face and virtual meetings worldwide, and in languages other than English.
-Find a meeting that will work for you and your schedule.
+Find meetings that will work for you and your schedule.
 Meetings help us learn about the Tools and Steps, and also provide fellowship, which is critical to our recovery.
 We have discovered we need each other to get well.

 Writing: Some call it journaling.
 When we put our difficulties down on paper, it becomes easier to see situations more clearly and determine any necessary action.